JoergFiedler/freebsd-jailed-sshd/README.md

 The syslogd server to which all syslog messages are going to be forwarded.
 Default: `''`.

-This feature is only active if the variable `use_syslog_server` is set to any value.
+This feature is only active if the variable `use_syslogd_server` is set to any value.

 ##### jssh_ssmtp_forward_address